D2KLab/recsys18_challenge/README.md

 ### Title2Rec

+FastText embeddings representing the playlists' titles, computed on cluster of playlists based on the word2rec embeddings of their tracks.

 ```
 python main.py title2rec title2rec.csv
 python main.py title2rec_embs models/fast_text/title2rec.npy
 ```

-### Creative track
+### Creative Track features

-mpd_uri_topics and spotify_uri_features.pickle are pickle files containing features extracted from song lyrics such as the dominant topics, the emotions, the style and so on.
+`mpd_uri_topics` and `spotify_uri_features.pickle` are pickle files containing features extracted from song lyrics such as the dominant topics, the emotions, the style and so on.
 They can be used in the RNN by using the argument `--lyrics`.

 ## RNN

 ### Training

 ```
 python recommender/mpd_rnn.py --data_path=dataset --model=optimal --save_path=/path/to/model/optimal --embs=models/embs/1M --title_embs=models/fast_text/title2rec.npy
 ```

 ### Generation